jayygao/cse15l-lab-reports/lab1.md

 ![Image](https://i.ibb.co/rZfnnWR/Screenshot-2023-04-06-095004.png)

 Play with this a little bit, and when you are done, type exit into the terminal and you'll logout of the remote access.

+---
+This is all I know what to do at the momen to my knowledge, more will be added later on.